agentlang-ai/agentlang-clj/README.md

 http://localhost:8080/api/Chat/Session
 ```

-If all goes well, the agent will reply with a joke about itself!
+You should see a response from the agent with a joke about itself!

 ### Contributing